 Columbia Global Reports gratefully recognizes the following donors whose charitable gifts have supported our work.

-Keith Fitzgerald Goggin
+Keith & Charlene Goggin

 Eric & Erica Schwartz